A priori estimates for solutions to Landau equation under Prodi-Serrin like criteria: Introduction

 \subsection{Main results of the paper}

 In the present paper, we intend to obtain a result which extends the bounds obtained in \cite{silvestre}, and which is the equivalent for the Landau equation of the Prodi-Serrin result for the Navier-Stokes equation.
-We keep in the results all dimensions $d \ge 3$, soft potentials $\g \in [-d, 0)$, and range (with exception of the end point) of admissible $L^r_t(L^q_v)$ spaces.
+As mentioned already, our results cover all dimensions $d \ge 3$, any soft potentials $\g \in [-d, 0)$, and are valid for a suitable range of admissible $L^r_t(L^q_v)$ spaces (with exception of the end-point estimate $r=\infty$, see Section \ref{sec:endpoint}).

+As it is the case for the Navier-Stokes equation, the Prodi-Serrin criteria that we obtain are actually the fundamental conditional assumptions which allow to prove the propagation and appearance of $L^{p}$-norms for suitable $p$, for the solutions to the spatially homogeneous equation.
+Such propagation/appearance of $L^{p}$-norms can be seen as the main result of the present contribution and such conditional results are completely new to our knowledge (for $r<\infty$).
+We will see that they are also the cornerstone for uniqueness and further smoothness of solutions to \eqref{eq:Landau}.

+For the clarity of presentation, and due to the physical relevance of the Coulomb case, we distinguish the two cases $\g=-d$ and $\g \in (-d,0)$, beginning with the Prodi-Serrin criterion for Landau equation in the Coulomb case $\g =-d$.

+\begin{theo}[\textit{\textbf{Prodi-Serrin criterion for Landau equation and Coulomb interaction}}] We consider an integer dimension $d \ge 3$ and let $f_{\rm in}$ and $f=f(t,v)$ define a solution to Eq. \eqref{eq:Landau} in the sense of Definition \ref{defi:weak} with Assume that the solution $f$ satisfies one of the following conditions: